September in Vermont: 20 Festivals to Kick off Fall in 2026

 Formatted as a PDF file, this beautiful ebook is available to download on your phone, tablet, or e-reader and can be easily printed for off-grid exploring.

-von Trapp Oktoberfest, Stowe, Vermont, September 20, 2025: Welcome to the 16th annual Oktoberfest at the von Trapp Brewing Bierhall at Trapp Family Lodge featuring fantastic beer, great food, and lots of fun.
+Von Trapp Oktoberfest, Stowe, Vermont, September 19, 2026: Welcome to the 17th annual Oktoberfest at the von Trapp Brewing Bierhall at Trapp Family Lodge, featuring fantastic beer, great food, and lots of fun.

 German Bands will be playing throughout the day, and there will be Trachten contests (for traditional Oktoberfest outfits), cask tapping, and a US Steinholding competition at each session.

-Wine & Harvest Festival, Dover, Vermont, September 19 – 21, 2025: The 16th Annual Vermont Wine & Harvest Festival will celebrate Vermont vintners, specialty food producers, chefs, painters, publishers, cheese makers, potters, jewelers, photographers, and farmers in Vermont.
-The event kicks off on Friday in downtown Wilmington with a wine stroll and soup contest and moves to Mount Snow on Saturday and Sunday with live music and vendors, as well as the Vermont Wildlife Festival.
+Wine & Harvest Festival, Dover, Vermont, September 18 – 19, 2026: The 17th Annual Vermont Wine & Harvest Festival will celebrate Vermont vintners, specialty food producers, chefs, painters, publishers, cheese makers, potters, jewelers, photographers, and farmers in Vermont.
+The event kicks off on Friday in downtown Wilmington with a wine stroll and soup contest and moves to Mount Snow on Saturday with live music and vendors, as well as the Vermont Wildlife Festival.

 September in Vermont is all about celebrating the art, music, and seasonal produce that make small towns in Vermont so special.
 If you’re visiting Vermont in September, put one of these fun events on your itinerary!